-Free fiction!
-Here’s the next chapter for book one of THE GREAT WAY.
+Here’s the third chapter of THE WAY INTO CHAOS, on sale now.
 If you missed the earlier installments:

 Lar’s valet had laid out three suits for the prince to choose from.
 While Tejohn stood against the wall and waited, they discussed each at length.
-Eventually the prince combined two, choosing a bright red linen coat with a green and yellow check shirt.
-Tejohn wouldn’t have dressed a clown in those colors but the prince could do as he liked.
+Eventually, the prince combined two, choosing a bright red linen coat with a green-and-yellow-checked shirt.
+Tejohn wouldn’t have dressed a clown in those colors, but the prince could do as he liked.
 He always seemed comfortable with his choices, even when he made them sober.
 The queen wouldn’t like it, but she had asked him to make sure the prince arrived sober, not fashionable.

 Eventually, they made their way into the main courtyard.
 Controlled chaos was a kindly way of describing the work being done there, and the king and queen were in the thick of it.

 “My prince!
 There you are!”
 Kolbi Arriya raced up the stairs and clutched at the prince’s sleeve.
 She was the king’s shield bearer, which had once been an honorable position for a talented and well-born young warrior, but in these luxurious imperial times had become a counselor and royal secretary.

 She scowled at the prince’s clothes, then at Tejohn.
 Kolbi herself wore the Italga gray and red, although her clothes were rumpled and soaked through with rain, sweat, or a combination of both.
 She would not be joining the royal family at the dais looking like that.
 “You know where to go, my prince?
 Be sure to let Sincl know if you want to sing first, last, or somewhere in between.
 He will accommodate you.”
 She rushed breathlessly toward the food tables without waiting for a response.